sourabhkhot-ns/spring-boot-poc/Readme.md

 ### ➕ Responsibilities

-- Create, read, and delete employee records
+- Create, read, update, and delete employee records
+- Store employees in a local `employees.json` file
-- Notify `notification-service` via HTTP POST when an employee is created
+- Notify `notification-service` via HTTP POST when an employee is created, updated, or deleted

 ### 📦 REST Endpoints